-Fig. 14.5 The MMC net as shown in Fig. 14.4b, but with nonlinear subsystems in the feedback loops.
+Fig. 14.8 The MMC net as shown in Fig. 14.4b, but with nonlinear subsystems in the feedback loops.
 In this case the input and output vectors contain the components R_x and R_y , describing the position of the endeffector, as well as the joint angles α , β , and γ .
 The nonlinear systems P, T, and Q are explained in the text.

 An MMC net is shown that relaxes to a stable state corresponding to a geometrically correct solution even when the input does not fully constrain the solution.
-The underlying idea is that several geometrical relationships are used to calculate the same value (e.g., angle α) several times in parallel.
+The underlying idea is that several geometrical relationships are used to calculate the same value (e. g., angle α) several times in parallel.
 The final output is then obtained by calculation of the Mean value of these Multiple Computations (MMC).
 These mean values are then fed back for the next iteration.
 Applied to a body model, this MMC net serves as an internal model to provide the inverse kinematics.
 It can exploit the full range of geometrically possible arm configurations and permits the introduction of variable constraints.
 Representing a holistic model, there is no separation possible between a motor system and a sensory system.
-Furthermore, simpler versions are shown that are able to represent static or dynamic situations.

-14.5 Forward Models and Inverse Models
+14.6 Forward Models and Inverse Models